jonathancross/jc-docs/Github markdown list and code.md

 1. What happened to my code below!?

     some code here

-2. I need to add format with backtics to make it look like code again:
+2. I need to indent 8 spaces if this is a list:

     `some code here`